SrikarYalam/cf_ai_branches-ai/README.md

 ## Architecture

-This application uses a two-project "microservice" architecture, which is a standard pattern for using stateful Durable Objects with a Cloudflare Pages frontend.
+This application uses a two-project "microservice" architecture for using stateful Durable Objects with a Cloudflare Pages frontend.

 * **`branch-ai-do` (Backend)**
     * A dedicated Cloudflare Worker whose sole purpose is to provide the `ConversationBranch` Durable Object class.